 This guide will teach you not just how to start a podcast, but how to keep at it.

-For more help, join WhatPods, a global community that helps you make better podcasts, from ideation to monetisation.
+For more help, join our friends over at The Podcraft Academy, which is a global community that helps you make better podcasts, from ideation to monetisation.

 Otherwise, let's get started…

 One thing that has been very helpful is to network with other podcasts.
 I am routinely interviewed on other podcasts, and I am always asking other podcasters to come tell stories on my podcast.
 And I'm constantly telling our listeners how important it is to us that they tell their friends about our podcast.
 Nothing seems to work quite as well as word of mouth from those who love what we do.Kevin Allison, host of RISK!